 THE MOMENT OF TRUTH

 Though you should have the spray in your hand when you first see a bear, be ready to use it only if the bear approaches closer than 50 ft.
 (15 m).
-Remember the canister may contain as little as six seconds’ worth of spray, and you may need to spray the bear twice or more.
-Follow these guidelines:
+You may need to spray the bear twice or more.
+Follow these steps:

 - Stand your ground.
 Running away may trigger the bear’s instinct to chase.

 - Remove the safety cap or clip.
 Hold the can up and ready.
 Many bears will move away at this point, and you will not have to use the spray.

 - If the bear approaches within 20-30 ft (6-10 m), spray using both hands following manufacturer’s directions.
 Aim directly in front of the bear’s head and a little downward.
 A cloud of ingredients will billow up from the ground, creating a wall of spray.
 When the bear reaches the cloud, it will feel it.

 - If the bear continues to approach you, spray it again.